dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 Only makes sense as an override for some other explicitly specified relocation model previously set on the command line.

-Supported values can also be discovered by running `rustc --print relocation-models`.
+Supported values can also be discovered by running `dustc --print relocation-models`.

 #### Linking effects